U.S. targets five Chinese entities over alleged forced labor in Xinjiang | Headlines

 U.S. targets five Chinese entities over alleged forced labor in Xinjiang

-"These actions demonstrate our commitment to imposing additional costs on the People's Republic of China (PRC) for engaging in cruel and inhumane forced labor practices and ensuring that Beijing plays by the rules of fair trade as part of the rules-based international order," the White House said.
-U.S. Commerce Secretary Gina Raimondo said separately: "As we made clear during this month's G7 summit, the United States is committed to employing all of its tools, including export controls, to ensure that global supply chains are free from the use of forced labor and technology is not misused to abuse human rights."
+Hoshine Silicon Industry said on an interactive investor platform that it backed the Chinese foreign ministry's reaction, adding that the firm does not export industrial silicon to the United States directly and the impact on its business would be limited.
+"These actions demonstrate our commitment to imposing additional costs on the People’s Republic of China (PRC) for engaging in cruel and inhumane forced labor practices and ensuring that Beijing plays by the rules of fair trade as part of the rules-based international order," the White House said.

+According to a report on Thursday from the Washington-based Peterson Institute for International Economics, China accounts for nearly half the global production of polysilicon "from the massive amounts of energy used in the refining process and Xinjiang’s low, albeit carbon-intensive, energy costs," not because of the availability of the raw material, noting that silicon is among the most abundant minerals on earth.
 Beijing has dismissed accusations of genocide and forced labor in Xinjiang as lies.
-Chinese Foreign Ministry spokesman Zhao Lijian, reacting to earlier reports of the U.S. action, said on Thursday that China would take "all necessary measures" to protect its companies' rights and interests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)